bfakrudd/CKA-2026/Day_9/task.md

 - Taints and toleration prevent scheduling unwanted pods on Tained node - Restriction

 - Labeling the nodes
-- nodeSelector - pods take the descision on which node it has to be scheduled.
+- nodeSelector - pods take the descision on which node it has to be schedule